-It is best practice to define black/white lists to ensure that parts of the web application will not be scanned/will be scanned.
-You can also add comments to aid users on why specific blacklists or whitelists entries were created.
+It is best practice to define exclude/allow lists to ensure that parts of the web application will not be scanned/will be scanned.
+You can also add comments to aid users on why specific exclude list or allow list entries were created.

-- Setup a black list to identify the URLs you do not want our service to scan.
-Any link that matches a black list entry will not be scanned unless it also matches a white list entry.
+- Setup an exclude list to identify the URLs you do not want our service to scan.
+Any link that matches an exclude list entry will not be scanned unless it also matches a allow list entry.

-- Setup a white list to identify the URLs you want to be sure that our service will scan.
-When you setup a white list only (no black list), no links will be crawled unless they match a white list entry.
+- Setup an allow list to identify the URLs you want to be sure that our service will scan.
+When you setup an allow list only (no exclude list), no links will be crawled unless they match an allow list entry.

 It is a good practice to define POST data lists to ensure blocking of form submission for POST requests in your web application as this could have unwanted side effects like mass emailing.